valiasd/recipes/README.md

 # recipes
-Website that holds recipes for each user
+Website that holds recipes for each user.
+It supports adding comments and ratings for each recipe.
+Due to lack of time I did not implement the frontend for these two features though.
+Registering, log in, create/list/read/delete of recipes works.

 ### how to run
 `docker-compose up` and navigate to localhost